jimmyeao/Elite-Dangerous-Addon-Launcher-V2/README.md

 ![image](https://github.com/jimmyeao/Elite-Dangerous-Addon-Launcher-V2/assets/5197831/1e71eb44-a582-41fa-850f-45524d45fdeb)

+TIP use /autorun /autoexit on edlaunch as arguments to automatically launch elite once the launcher has loaded, and exit the launcher when exiting the game

 Remeber to tick the enabled button if you want it enabled.
 Dont worry if you forget, you can change it later!
 If you use T.A.R.G.E.T or any other software that requires arguments (e.g. /vr for running elite in VR) just add them in: